upbound/docs/content/xp-arch-framework/self-eval.md

 Upon concluding this exercise, you should now have a stronger sense for the platform you want to build.
 You should be starting to form an opinion around what APIs you need to provide as part of this platform.
 The arc of going into production with Crossplane breaks out into three major areas:

 1. First, you need to transition from the abstract idea of what APIs you need to build to concrete implementations; you need APIs built with Crossplane that _actually_ do something.
-In [Building APIs](../building-apis), the framework lays out best practices for using Crossplane's building blocks to make real custom APIs for Crossplane.
+In [Building APIs]({{< ref "xp-arch-framework/building-apis/" >}}), the framework lays out best practices for using Crossplane's building blocks to make real custom APIs for Crossplane.
-2. As you define the shape of your custom Crossplane APIs, you need to determine how to architect with Crossplane: what number of control planes do you need, how do you configure resources that back your control planes, how do you deploy resources to your control planes, and more.
-In [Control Plane Architecture](../architecture), it defines a baseline architecture that you can adapt for deploying Crossplane with all the important integrations.
+2. As you define the shape of your custom Crossplane APIs, you need to determine how to architect with Crossplane.
+What number of control planes do you need?
+How do you configure resources that back your control planes?
+How do you deploy resources to your control planes?
+In [Control Plane Architecture]({{< ref "xp-arch-framework/architecture/" >}}), it defines a baseline architecture that you can adapt for deploying Crossplane with all the important integrations.
 3. As you go to deploy Crossplane, there are probably other parts of your platform that you need to integrate with.
-In [Interface Integrations](../interface-integrations), it explains the most common integrations seen with Crossplane and provide best practices where appropriate around each of them.
+In [Interface Integrations]({{< ref "xp-arch-framework/interface-integrations/" >}}), it explains the most common integrations seen with Crossplane and provide best practices where appropriate around each of them.

 {{<img src="xp-arch-framework/images/framework-parts.png" alt="Key parts of the Crossplane Architecture Framework" size="small" quality="100">}}

 ## Next steps

 Are you ready to get started?
-It's recommended you read [Building APIs](../building-apis) as the next step.
+It's recommended you read [Building APIs]({{< ref "xp-arch-framework/building-apis/" >}}) as the next step.